 Conclusions, limitations and future research

 Grocery retailers have been struggling with producing accurate sales forecasts to effectively manage their inventory planning and customer satisfaction.
 In practice, many retailers use simple univariate models with adjustments for incoming promotional events.
-Some recent studies focused on taking advantage of the impact of promotional activities.
-For example, Gur Ali et al. (2009) proposed models with sophisticated function forms (e.g., the regression tree model) with the price and promotional information of the focal product.
-Huang et al. (2014) incorporated the competitive promotional information within the same product category by resorting to variable selection methods and the principle component analysis which mitigated the problem of high dimensionality.
-Ma et al. (2016) integrated the promotional information both within the same product category and across difficult product categories.
+Some recent studies have focussed on explicitly using the impact of promotional activities to build the forecasting models.
+For example, Gur Ali et al. (2009) use sophisticated modelling approaches (e.g., the regression tree model) with the price and promotional information of the focal SKU.
+Huang et al. (2014) show, by using a variable selection approach, the benefit of using competitive promotional information within the same product category and resorting to variable selection methods and the principle component analysis which mitigates the problem of high dimensionality.
+Ma et al. (2016) integrate the promotional information both within the same product category and across difficult product categories.

-These conventional forecasting models all presume invariant effect of marketing activities such as price reductions and feature and display promotions which may actually change over time because of the impact of many influencing factors including the change of economic condition, the change of the consumer taste, and new competition entry etc. However, the data for these influencing factors may not be available.
-As a result, the conventional models will be subject to structural break and potentially generate biased and less accurate forecasts.
+These conventional forecasting models all presume the time invariant effect of marketing activities such as price reductions and feature and display promotions which may actually change over time because of the impact of external factors including a change in economic conditions, the change of the consumer taste, and new competition entry etc. However, the data on these factors is not always available to incorporate in the model.
+Or, we do not actually know which of these external factors is actually causing the structural break.
+As a result, the conventional models and more precisely the data that is used in building these models will be subject to a structural break and potentially generate biased and consequently produce less accurate forecasts.

-In this study, we propose more effective models which take into account the potential forecast bias caused by the structural break.
+In this study, we propose a set of models which take into account the potential forecast bias caused by a structural break.
 The ADL-intra-EWC model generates forecasts which are the combination of various sets of forecasts by the ADL-intra model with different estimation windows under the condition where structural breaks are detected.
 It tries to obtain an effective trade-off between the forecast bias and the forecast error variance.
 The ADL-intra-IC model tries to offset the potential forecast bias by adding the estimate of the forecast bias back to the error term at a cost of inflated forecast error variance when structural breaks are detected.
 Based on our experiment, we find that these models outperform the ADL-intra model across all the 28 product categories.
-Table 7 shows the percentage reductions of various error measures by these models compared to compared to different benchmarks.
-For example, for the forecast horizon of one to eight weeks head, the ADL-intra-EWC model reduces the SMAPE of the ADL-intra model by 0.22% and reduces the SMAPE of the Base-lift model by 13.97%.
+Table 7 shows the percentage reductions of various error measures by these models compared to compared to different benchmark models.
+For example, for the forecast horizon of one to eight weeks ahead, the ADL-intra-EWC model reduces the SMAPE of the ADL-intra model by 0.22% and reduces the SMAPE of the Base-lift model by 13.97%.
 The ADL-intra-IC model reduces the SMAPE of the ADL-intra model by 0.18% and reduces the SMAPE of the Base-lift model by 13.94%.
 At the category level, the ADL-intra-EWC model and the ADL-intra-IC model have superior forecasting performance compared to the ADL-intra model for most of the product categories.